phucd5/vqa-cot/README.md

 ## Overview

-The Visual Question Answering (VQA) task is difficult for vision-language and language models because it involves question answering that involves not only multimodal inputs but also multiple reasoning steps.
-We introduce 3 new systems for CoT for VQA: (1) dynamic CoT, which generates sub-questions tailored to each image-question pair, (2) self-consistent CoT which samples multiple reasoning chains and pick the top $k$ answer, and (3) sequential CoT which feed in the answer to a sub-question back in the model, before generating a new one to iteratively develop sub-question.
-We found that sequential CoT performed 3.6\% better compared compared to basic CoT in BLIP2+GPT4.1, and 9.6\% better with VILT+o4-mini.
-Analysis also shows that sequential prompting can help correct hallucinations, and mitigate error propagation to some questions.
-Additionally, we also found that CoT prompting is explicitly better on questions that compares attribute of two different objects, as it isolates each attribute into simpler sub-questions the VQA model can answer more accurately.
-Our results shows the that iterative and dynamic reasoning with CoT can help improve multi-step VQA.
+The Visual Question Answering (VQA) task is difficult for vision-language and language models because it requires answering questions that involve not only multimodal inputs but also multiple reasoning steps.
+We introduce 3 new systems for CoT for VQA: (1) dynamic CoT, which generates sub-questions tailored to each image-question pair, (2) self-consistent CoT, which samples multiple reasoning chains and picks the most frequent answer, and (3) sequential CoT which feeds in the answer to a sub-question back into the model, before generating a new one to iteratively develop further sub-questions.
+We found that sequential CoT performed 10.59\% better compared to basic CoT in BLIP-2+GPT4.1 and 36.6\% better with VILT+o4-mini.
+Analysis also shows that sequential prompting can help correct hallucinations and mitigate error propagation to some questions.
+Additionally, we also found that CoT prompting is explicitly better on questions that compare attributes of two different objects, as it isolates each attribute into simpler sub-questions the VQA model can answer more accurately.
+Our results show that iterative and dynamic reasoning with CoT can help improve multi-step VQA.

 ![vqa_systems](assets/vqa_systems.png)